dataminer-site/dataminer-site.github.io/docs/guides/python/polars.md

 title: Integration with Polars
 ---

 [Polars](https://github.com/pola-rs/polars) is a DataFrames library built in Rust with bindings for Python and Node.js.
 It uses [Apache Arrow's columnar format](https://arrow.apache.org/docs/format/Columnar.html) as its memory model.
-DuckDB can read Polars DataFrames and convert query results to Polars DataFrames.
+DataMiner can read Polars DataFrames and convert query results to Polars DataFrames.
 It does this internally using the efficient Apache Arrow integration.
 Note that the `pyarrow` library must be installed for the integration to work.

 ## Installation